 What litter type is best for kittens?

-Unscented, fine-grained litter works best.
+Unscented, fine-grained litter works best for most kittens.
 Use non-clumping clay or paper-based litter for kittens under 8 weeks to avoid ingestion risks, then transition to clumping clay if preferred.
 Avoid scented litters, pine/cedar shavings, and crystalline silica.
+If your kitten refuses standard recommendations, test multiple substrates side-by-side to identify individual preference.

 Why is my kitten having accidents outside the box?

 Common causes: box is too dirty, too high-sided, or in a stressful location; litter substrate is uncomfortable; kitten has a urinary tract infection, parasites, or digestive upset.
-Clean the box daily, verify the substrate and location, and see a vet if accidents continue.
+Work through the troubleshooting framework: medical evaluation first, then environmental factors, then behavioral/stress factors.

 How many litter boxes do I need for one kitten?